The Logic, Ontology, and Epistemology of Ducks (with bonus duck sex)

 Lev The Idiot: A Literary and Personal Reflection

 Dostoevsky wrote some very fine stories, exploring life in the tumultuous religious and political world of 19th-century Russia.
-"Crime and Punishment" takes a sympathetic view of a murderer who carried out the dead with a sense of ethical justification, only to suffer an overwhelming sense of guilt.
+"Crime and Punishment" takes a sympathetic view of a murderer who carried out the deed with a sense of ethical justification, only to suffer an overwhelming sense of guilt.
 "The Brothers Karamazov" is a theological and political drama spurred by patricide and hedonistic characters.
 "Notes from Underground" inspires many with the notion that there is an underground, a world inhabited by isolated free-thinking existentialists.
 But my favourite is the polyphonic novel, "The Idiot"; not on account that the protagonist and I share the same first name, but more that we share a similar ethos.

 Thematically, the story involves the challenge of a character who strives toward being an ethical person, in the Christian model, whilst encountering those who are far more interested in material gain, domination in their relationships, and hedonism in their lifestyle.
 Whilst Lev is open about his own life and ethical motivations, those that he encounters connive to take advantage of him, and they do so with apparent ease.
 Nearly every character in the novel, including the women who claim to love him, refer to him as "the idiot" for his seemingly naive innocence in a cut-throat social world.